Portfolio tips product design

 We look for

-– Do you have a EU passport or permit (sorry but without it is hard. please see this link)
+– An EU citizen or have a EU work / student permit (without it is hard. please see this link)

-– Are you in the 3rd, 4th or master of a technical industrial design education
+– In your 3rd, 4th or master of a technical industrial design education

 – Design savvy and technically orientated